Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 1. Ancient Depictions

-Zhu’s earliest depictions hail from the 14th-century as he is a latecomer to the story cycle, postdating the appearance of Sun Wukong and Sha Wujing by centuries.
-He is featured on a ceramic pillow and an incense burner from late Yuan China, as well as a series of carvings on a stone pagoda from late Goryeo Korea.
+Zhu’s earliest depictions hail from the 14th century as he is a latecomer to the story cycle, postdating the appearance of Sun Wukong and Sha Wujing by centuries.
+He is featured on a ceramic pillow and an incense burner from late-Yuan China, as well as a series of carvings on a stone pagoda from late Goryeo Korea.
 Each piece draws on the same motif, depicting Zhu as a pig-headed monk taking large strides as he shoulders his rake and/or leads the horse.
 Even in instances where the weapon and equine are not present, he’s depicted in the same general posture (fig. 2-4).

-Fig. 2 – Detail of Zhu from a Cizhou ware ceramic pillow.
+Fig. 2 (left) – Detail of Zhu from a Cizhou ware ceramic pillow.
 See here for the full image.
-Fig. 3 – Detail from the incense burner.
+Fig. 3 (center) – Detail from the incense burner.
 See here for the full image.
-Fig. 4 – Detail from panel two of the Korean pagoda.
+Fig. 4 (right) – Detail from panel two of the Korean pagoda.
 Note the figure’s matching posture.
 See here for the full line drawing.

-2. What the novel says
+2. What the Novel Says

 2.1.
-Physical appearance
+Physical Appearance

 Lips curled and twisted like dried lotus leaves;